rust-lang/cargo/src/doc/src/reference/workspaces.md

 [package]
 name = "hello_world" # the name of the package
 version = "0.1.0"    # the current version, obeying semver
-authors = ["Alice <a@example.com>", "Bob <b@example.com>"]
+edition = "2021"     # the edition, will have no effect on a resolver used in the workspace authors = ["Alice <a@example.com>", "Bob <b@example.com>"]
 ```

+Note that in a virtual manifest the [`resolver = "2"`](resolver.md#resolver-versions)
+should be specified manually.
+It is usually deduced from the [`package.edition`][package-edition]
+field which is absent in virtual manifests and the edition field of a member
+won't affect the resolver used by the workspace.

 ### The `members` and `exclude` fields